Cork and Kerry Place Names Survey

 |

-Irish placenames are an integral, though often forgotten part of the cultural
+Irish placenames are an integral, though often forgotten part of the cultural heritage of Ireland.

-heritage of Ireland.
-They are a valuable source of knowledge of the past,
+They are a valuable source of knowledge of the past, giving meaning to the landscape and

-communities and their physical environment.
+defining the relationship between communities and their physical environment.

-The historical and cultural profile of townlands, parishes, counties,
+The historical and cultural profile of townlands, parishes, counties, urban areas and

-urban areas and even countries can be given greater depth and richness
+even countries can be given greater depth and richness through study of the etymology of placenames.

-genealogy, religion, daily life and work of those living on and interacting with
+Much of the thought, folklore, genealogy, religion, daily life and work of those living on

-provide an insight into the climate, flora and fauna of the region studied.
+Placenames can also provide an insight into the climate, flora and fauna of the region studied.

 Placenames in Ireland are at the heart of community identity in town and country,